tickBit/Amiga-Battleship/README.md

 For some reason, in all the different Amiga systems I've tested the game, the colors are OK, if not started from icon.

+IMPORTANT!
+In some Amiga RTG systems OS call ObtainBestPenA() doesn't work.
+This is why also a version with own screen now exists.

 ## There's a light version, too

 I have added a light version of the game, that might work better than the heavier version.
 The inner size of the window in the light version is 600x600 pixels and there is only a title picture (that doesn't show up, if the game is started from icon) that is embedded in C code, only 1 bitplane.